The Hidden Cost of Effective Leadership

 It is a structural leadership performance strategy.

-When capacity grows, the distance between stimulus and reaction widens.
+When leadership capacity grows, the distance between stimulus and reaction widens.

 Choice increases and cognitive bandwidth stabilizes under pressure.